mahmoudrasmy/ELK-Tutorial/logstash.md

 # Create a simple logstash scnario by copying input from a file to another output file
-1- change directory $cd /opt/logstash/bin.
+1- change directory $cd /opt/logstash/bin.<br>
-2- create a configuration file and rename it to logstash.conf.
+2- create a configuration file and rename it to logstash.conf.<br>
-3- Add the following content to the file
+3- Add the following content to the file <br>
     input {
    file {
       path => "/opt/logstash/logs/inlog.log"